Hydrocortisone use and outcomes in inotrope- resistant hypotensive preterm neonates in a tertiary care unit in Johannesburg, South Africa

 Abstract

-Introduction: Hypotension in preterm infants remains a major cause of morbidity and mortality.
-Hydrocortisone has been documented to improve blood pressure in inotrope resistant preterm infants though there is limited information about its efficacy and outcomes.
+Background.
+Hypotension in preterm infants remains a major cause of morbidity and mortality.
+Hydrocortisone has been documented to improve blood pressure in inotrope-resistant preterm infants though there is limited information about its efficacy and outcomes.

-Aim: The aim of the study was to describe characteristics and outcomes of preterm neonates admitted to the neonatal intensive care unit (NICU) with hypotension and received hydrocortisone.
+Objective.
+To describe the characteristics and outcomes of preterm neonates who were admitted to the neonatal intensive care unit (NICU) with hypotension and received hydrocortisone.

 Article Details